-3.2.4.3 SECURITY MANAGER INTEGRATION WITH AEP AND PEP
+3.2.4.3.
+SECURITY MANAGER INTEGRATION WITH AEP AND PEP

 To have a better understanding of how the security between components has been implemented, the figure below (Figure 22) shows an entire example of how AEP and PEP work along with the Security Manager.
 At first, the Primary Application requests data from the Resource Application.
 To do that, an HTTP request is sent to the Policy Enforcement Point of Resource Application, because only the PEP exposes its port the outer cluster (1).
 The request then is intercepted by Authentication Enforcement Point.
 AEP is configured based on which application is using a proxy, meaning that Primary Application's client-id and client secret are accessible.
-AEP authenticates the Primary Application with the Security Manager using its client-id and client secret

-(/oauth2/token endpoint) (2).
+AEP authenticates the Primary Application with the Security Manager using its client-id and client secret (/oauth2/token endpoint) (2).
 Security Manager sends a response with an access token to AEP (3).
 At this point, AEP adds the token to the original HTTP request header and forwards the request to its original destination (4).
 As soon as the request reaches the Policy Enforcement Point, it is verified whether the application whence it came from has sufficient privileges to get access to the resource.
 The request is compared to the configuration kept in PEP to create a new, policy verification request to Security Manager.
 The policy verification request is sent to the Security Manager's Policy Decision Point (/api/v1/pdp/batch endpoint) (5).
-Security Manager evaluates the given request and responses with a boolean (6).
-At this moment, if the Security Manager's response is negative, the response of the original request will be 403 Forbidden (9), else if the Primary Application has got sufficient privileges to get the access to the requested data, the original request is forwarded to the Resource Application (7).
+Security Manager's response is negative, the response of the original request will be 403 Forbidden (9), else if the Primary

+Application has got sufficient privileges to get the access to the requested data, the original request is forwarded to the Resource Application (7).
 Finally, the API of Resource Application responds with requested data (8, 9).